una/personal-goals/ideas-and-misc/book-checklist.md

 ## November 2015

-- [x] The Circle -- Dave Eggers
+- [x] The Circle -- Dave Eggers :star:
 - [x] Why Not Me -- Mindy Kaling

 ## December 2015

-- [ ] Abundance -- Peter H. Diamandis
+- [x] Abundance -- Peter H. Diamandis
+- [ ] Holidays on Ice -- David Sedaris
+- [ ] All the Light we Cannot See -- Anthony Doerr

 To-Read
 ---